LogoLogo

 • Communications: a functioning internet-accessible provider service

 • Hardware: a server capable of running compute jobs (e.g. we used a machine with 8 CPUs, 16 GB Ram, 100GB SSD, and a fast internet connection).
-See this guide for how to create a server;
+See for how to create a server;

 • Operating system: Ubuntu 22.04 LTS